-- preserve, protect and increase the amount and distribution of tree canopy cover. - Protect and enhance the tree population on site, including its diversity and distribution. - protect existing trees of value (including landscape, heritage, cultural, amenity, biodiversity, ecosystem service or aesthetic value) as measured by a recognised tool such as iTree. - protect existing hedgerows and the surrounding land that supports them, and to plant new ones where appropriate - provide sufficient space above and below ground for trees and other vegetation to mature. - provide appropriate replacement tree or hedgerow planting, where felling is proved necessary.
+- Preserve, protect and increase the amount and distribution of tree canopy cover. - Protect and enhance the tree population on site, including its diversity and distribution. - Protect existing trees of value (including landscape, heritage, cultural, amenity, biodiversity, ecosystem service or aesthetic value) as measured by a recognised tool such as iTree. - Protect existing hedgerows and the surrounding land that supports them, and to require the planting of new ones where appropriate. - Provide sufficient space above and below ground for trees and other vegetation to mature. - Provide appropriate replacement tree or hedgerow planting, where felling is proved necessary.